Bartholomew County searching for new veteran services officer

-COLUMBUS, Ind. - The Bartholomew County Commissioners are searching for a new leader to help connect veterans to their benefits.
+COLUMBUS, Ind. – The Bartholomew County commissioners are searching for a new leader to help connect veterans to their benefits.
 This comes after the commissioners voted to fire the person in charge earlier this week.

-Commissioner Larry Kleinhenz told Fox 59 that the commissioners had initially informed the veteran services officer, Tom Crawford, he would be out of the job at the end of the year.
+Commissioner Larry Kleinhenz told FOX59 that the commissioners had initially informed the veteran services officer, Tom Crawford, he would be out of the job at the end of the year.
 However, the decision was made now as the commissioners felt it was the best decision to provide help to veterans in the county and surrounding area.

-"We don’t want the office to miss a beat as we go down the road here," said commissioner Carl Lienhoop.
+"We don’t want the office to miss a beat as we go down the road here," said Commissioner Carl Lienhoop.

 The veterans' office, located in the Bartholomew County Government Office Building, is still open for veterans as three part-time workers are there to help.